goruck/nilm/README.md

 I selected the seq2point learning approach for my prototype system and my implementation was inspired and guided by work described by Michele D'Incecco, Stefano Squartini and Mingjun Zhong⁵.
 I developed a variety of seq2point learning models using Tensorflow as shown in the Python module [define_models.py](./ml/define_models.py) but focussed my work on the models `transformer` and `cnn`.

 The cnn model is depicted below for an input sequence length of 599 samples.
+The model generally follows traditional cnn concepts from vision use cases where several convolutional layers are used to extract features from the input power sequence at gradually finer details as the input traverses through the network.
+These features are the on-off patterns of the appliances as well as their power consumption levels.
+Max pooling is used to manage the complexity of the model after each convolutional layer.
+Finally, dense layers are used to output the final single point power consumption estimate for the window which is de-normalized before using in downstream processing.
+There are about 40 million parameters in this model using the default values.

 ![Alt text](./img/cnn_model_plot.png?raw=true "cnn model plot")

 The transformer model is depicted below for an input sequence length of 599 samples where the transformer block is a Bert-style encoder.
+The input sequence is first passed through a convolutional layer to expand it into a latent space which is analogous to the feature extraction in the cnn model case.
+These features are pooled and L2 normalized to reduce model complexity and to mitigate the effects of outliers.
+Next, the sequence features are processed by a Bert-style transformer lineup which includes positional embedding and transformer blocks that applies importance weighting.
+The output of the encoder is decoded by several layers which are comprised of relative position embedding which applies symmetric weights around the mid-point of the signal, average pooling which reduces the sequence to a single value per feature and then finally dense layers that output the final single point estimated power value for the window which again is de-normalized for downstream processing.
+There are about seven million parameters in this model using the default values.

 ![Alt text](./img/transformer_model_plot.png?raw=true "transformer model plot")